exasol/script-languages-release/README.md

 Note: The option --recurse-submodules clones the submodule [script-languages](https://github.com/exasol/script-languages)

-## How to build an existing flavor?
+### How to build an existing flavor?

-Choose a flavor.
-Currently we have several pre-defined flavors available, e.g., `standard-EXASOL-6.2.0`.
+First, you need to choose a flavor.
+Currently, we have several pre-defined flavors available, e.g., `standard-EXASOL-6.2.0`.
 This project supports different versions of script language environments with different libraries and languages.
 We call these versions _flavors_.
 The pre-defined flavors can be modified and extended to create customized flavors.
-Each pre-defined flavor has its own set of Dockerfiles in a corresponding sub directory of [flavors](flavors).
+Each pre-defined flavor has its own set of Dockerfiles in a corresponding sub-directory of [flavors](flavors).

 **For more details about the flavors please checkout their [documentation](flavors/README.md).**